 Promoting sustainable urban development

-Present since 1994, AFD works in close collaboration with the Vietnamese authorities to help the country taking a path of green, inclusive and resilient growth and to fight against climate change.
-With a wide range of financial instruments combining sovereign, non-sovereign and grant loans, we have financed 84 projects worth nearly €1.9 billion.
+Present since 1994, AFD works in close collaboration with the Vietnamese authorities to help the country take the path of green, inclusive, resilient growth and fight against climate change.
+It offers an extensive range of financial instruments: sovereign and non-sovereign loans and grants to the State and public sector.